CSIS-iLab/ocean/_spotlights/charting-a-new-arctic-ocean.md

 <!-- prettier-ignore -->
 [^7]: “Countries agree to recommend elements for new treaty on marine biodiversity of areas beyond national jurisdiction,” United Nations, July 24, 2017, [https://www.un.org/sustainabledevelopment/blog/2017/07/countries-agree-to-recommend-elements-for-new-treaty-on-marine-biodiversity-of-areas-beyond-national-jurisdiction/](https://www.un.org/sustainabledevelopment/blog/2017/07/countries-agree-to-recommend-elements-for-new-treaty-on-marine-biodiversity-of-areas-beyond-national-jurisdiction/){:target="\_blank"}{:rel="noopener"}.

+[^8]: PAME has defined Arctic MPAs using the IUCNs general definition of an MPA as “A clearly defined geographical space recognized, dedicated, and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values”.
+This definition has been [criticized for being overly broad](https://www.sciencedirect.com/science/article/pii/S0308597X17307686){:target="_blank"}{:rel="noopener"} as it allows for the inclusion of special management and use areas for fisheries or other resources and should not be construed to represent only areas that are fully protected.
+This is the case for most of the U.S. waters included in the PAME estimates which represent an array of zones with varying restrictions on fishing, navigation, or other resource use but typically do not restrict all commercial use.
+A range of management approaches, including both fully conserved areas and special management zones, are necessary to support sustainable use and development.
+However, [only fully protected areas](https://www.pewtrusts.org/-/media/assets/2018/02/recommendations-to-iucn-on-implementing-mpa-categories-for-printing.pdf){:target="_blank"}{:rel="noopener"} effectively conserve biodiversity and provide the most direct benefits to ecosystem resilience in the face of climate change